Manaslu Circuit Trekking Highlights

 06: Trek from Deng to Namrung (2540m) 5-6 Hrs

 To get to Deng, you must travel a tortuous path through a bamboo grove.
-You can ascend to Rana and Bihi Phedi communities by crossing the suspension bridge.
+You can ascend to the Rana and Bihi Phedi communities by crossing the suspension bridge.
 After that, the trail avoids the landslide region and heads in the direction of Ghap.
 Arrive at Namrung by crossing the Ghap.

 07: Trek from Namrung to Sama Gaon (3390m) 5-6 Hrs